PostHog/plugin-server/README.md

 1. Install dependencies and prepare for takeoff by running command `yarn`.

 1. Start a development instance of [PostHog](/PostHog/posthog).
-After all, this is the _PostHog_ Plugin Server and it works in conjuction with the main server.
+After all, this is the _PostHog_ Plugin Server, and it works in conjuction with the main server.
 To avoid interference, disable the plugin server there.

 1. Make sure that the plugin server is configured correctly (see [Configuration](#Configuration)).
-Two settings that you MUST get right are DATABASE_URL and REDIS_URL.
+Two settings that you MUST get right are DATABASE_URL and REDIS_URL - they need to be identical between the plugin server and the main server.

-1. If developing the enterprise Kafka + ClickHouse pipeline, export `KAFKA_ENABLED=true` and also provide KAFKA_HOSTS.
+1. If developing the enterprise Kafka + ClickHouse pipeline, set KAFKA_ENABLED to `true` and provide KAFKA_HOSTS.

     Otherwise if developing the basic Redis + Postgres pipeline, skip ahead.